Free Shipping with a purchase of $39 or more

 In response to the global crisis in rhino conservation, the International Rhino Foundation (IRF) protects particularly threatened rhino populations in the wild, while also supporting applied research that can help to improve the chances for long-term survival of all rhino species.
 IRF has made great strides in preventing further declines of this magnificent species and helping to increase rhino population in the areas in which they work.
 IRF puts its limited resources towards field programs in Asia and Africa targeting the rhino species most in need of and most appropriate for intensive protection and management.

-This I, however a story of hope for rhinos, where conservationists, individuals & businesses can roll up their sleeves and do something positive for a species that cannot speak for themselves and cannot protect themselves from greed, corruption and abject lunacy.
+This, however is a story of hope for rhinos, where conservationists, individuals & businesses can roll up their sleeves and do something positive for a species that cannot speak for themselves and cannot protect themselves from greed, corruption and abject lunacy.
 If we counter every atrocity against nature with an equal and opposite proactive move to protect these gentle giants, we will slowly win the battle to save the Rhinos.

 We, at 3 Sons Foods are proud to be on Team Rhino and help the IRF reach their goal of preserving the rhino population for future generations.